XMUsuny/cgs/README.md

 python3 run.py [program] run [searcher]
 ```

 Moreover, we provide an option `COV_STATS` in `run.py`.
-If it it set to `True` before running klee, we can collect the statistics about symbolic and concrete branching conditions and use our modified `klee-stats` to show the results:
+If it is set to `True` before running klee, we can collect the statistics about symbolic and concrete branching conditions and use our modified `klee-stats` to show the results:

 ```
 ------------------------------------------------------------------------------------------------------------